 A Village of SupportInside the Culture of Philadelphia Couples Therapy

-“One of the reasons why I really love working here is because I feel like my life and work are really integrated positively,” Jenny says, reflecting on her journey at Philadelphia Couples Therapy.
-“That just was not present in any of my other jobs, and I think it isn’t even in this profession at a lot of other practices.”
+“One of the reasons I really love working here is because my life and work feel so well integrated,” Jenny says, reflecting on her journey at Philadelphia Couples Therapy.
+“That hasn’t always been easy to find in other places, and I really appreciate how present it is here.”

-That culture of support is what makes the work sustainable.
-Couples therapy can feel intimidating, even for seasoned clinicians.
-However, Jenny explains: “At every stage, I felt very supported.
-It is fairly intensive to start, but that means there is a lot of support and so much training.
-It’s a steep learning curve, but in the best way.”
+That culture of support makes the work feel sustainable.
+Couples therapy can feel intimidating, even for experienced clinicians, but Jenny explains: “At every stage, I’ve felt supported.
+There’s a lot of training and encouragement at the start, and while it’s a steep learning curve, it’s also incredibly rewarding.”

-Supervision at PCT is unlike anything Jenny has received in other workplaces or internships.
-“It is such a unique opportunity to get the type of supervision we have here; that level of support is just built in.”
+Supervision at PCT is another highlight.
+“It’s such a unique opportunity to receive the kind of supervision we have here, where it’s built into the culture,” Jenny says.
 Weekly consultation, ongoing mentorship, and open-door collaboration create an environment where growth never stops.
-“I think I am constantly learning things which are making me not just a better psychologist, but also a better person.”
+“I feel like I’m constantly learning things that make me not only a better psychologist but also a better person.”

-She admits that couples therapy can feel intimidating for new clinicians.
-“But if you’re fascinated by relationships and how they work, and sometimes don’t work, that passion will carry you through,” she explains.
-“Working with couples in real time feels easier than only hearing one side of a relationship.
-You get to sit in the room and watch the dynamic unfold.”
+She acknowledges that couples therapy can feel intimidating for new clinicians.
+“But if you’re fascinated by relationships—how they grow and sometimes struggle—that passion will carry you through,” she explains.
+“Being with couples in real time often feels more natural than only hearing one side of a story.
+You get to witness the dynamic as it unfolds.”

 For Jenny, PCT is more than a workplace.
-It’s a community that values curiosity, compassion, and connection not only with clients but with one another.
+It’s a community that values curiosity, compassion, and connection—not only with clients but with each other.

 PCT is a place where clinicians grow, friendships flourish, and families come first.

-And for those considering couples therapy as a clinician, but feeling hesitant, Jenny offers reassurance: “It can be intimidating, but you don’t have to have it figured out.
-All you need is the willingness to try, and PCT will do the rest.”
+And for those considering couples therapy as a clinician but feeling hesitant, Jenny offers reassurance: “It can feel intimidating, but you don’t have to have it all figured out.
+All you need is the willingness to try and PCT will support you every step of the way.”

 For more insights subscribe to our newsletter